 One of my favorite ways to use this similar technique is with “What Do You Hear?” assessments.
 I display 2-3 rhythmic or melodic patterns on the board.
 Each pattern is numbered to make for easy identification.

 Again, students hide one hand so no one will see their answer.
 I perform one pattern and students put the number of their answer on their hidden hand.
-I perform the pattern again and instruct students to “point and check” their answer (with their other hand).
-When I say “show your answer” we all reveal our answers at the same time.
-This turns into a very exciting game for them.
+I perform the pattern again and instruct students to “point and check” their answer (with their free hand).
+When I say “show your answer,” we all reveal our answers at the same time.
+This turns into a very exciting game for all.

 Answer Chorally as a Group